Run-time Theme Switching Approaches

 }

-Switching between these is done by applying and removing CSS class names from the UI element:
+Switching between these is done by applying and removing CSS class names from the UI root element like so:

 private String currentTheme = "";